desyco/ghost-v3-azure-adapter/README.md

     /tmp/config.tmp.json > /bitnami/ghost/config.production.json
 ```

-As you can see we need the jq package for this script so we also need to install this package at the beginning of the docker file.
+As you can see we need jq for this script.
 ```
 RUN install_packages jq
 ```
-When we configured the image to use azure storage we need to provide the azure adapter code.
+When we configured the image to use azure storage we need to provide this azure adapter.
 ```
 RUN mkdir -p /bitnami/ghost/content/adapters/storage/ghost-v3-azure-adapter RUN cd /bitnami/ghost/content/adapters/storage/ghost-v3-azure-adapter/ && npm install ghost-v3-azure-adapter && mv node_modules/ghost-v3-azure-adapter/* .
 ```

-Have a look at the docker file in this project for a full view.
+Have a look at the docker file in this project.